 Most people don’t know that pure hydrogen peroxide will explode if heated to boiling.
 In addition, it causes serious contact burns to the skin and can set certain materials on fire with contact.

 As a result, hydrogen peroxide can only be purchased by consumers as a dilute solution.
 For household use, the 3% hydrogen peroxide from the drugstore in a brown bottle works very well for cleaning and disinfecting surfaces.
 I use this dilution strength along with white vinegar in a sinkful of water to clean pesticide residue off conventional produce when organic is unavailable.
-This video shows how to do this.

 Using H2O2 as a Natural Remedy

-I also use a few drops of 3% hydrogen peroxide eyedroppered into my children’s ears after they go swimming in a pool or lake.
+I also use a few drops of 3% hydrogen peroxide applied with an eyedropper into my children’s ears after they go swimming in a pool or lake.
 They giggle and enjoy the bubbly sensation as the hydrogen peroxide oxidizes inside their ear canals, which is how its disinfection magic works.

 Food Grade Hydrogen Peroxide is Much Stronger!

-In addition to the very dilute 3% hydrogen peroxide in the brown bottle, there is a food grade hydrogen peroxide on the market that is helpful for use in detoxification bathing.
-Food grade hydrogen peroxide (35% dilution strength) is about eleven times stronger than drug store H2O2 (3% dilution strength), so you must handle with care!
+In addition to the very dilute 3% hydrogen peroxide in the brown bottle, there is a food-grade hydrogen peroxide on the market that is helpful for use in detoxification bathing.
+Food grade hydrogen peroxide (12% or 35% dilution strength) is many times stronger than drug store H2O2 (3% dilution strength), so you must handle with care!

 Please note that food grade hydrogen peroxide has gotten a bad rap in recent years as a natural remedy, primarily because of claims of its use for oxygenation therapy both internally and externally to treat everything from low energy to cancer.

-Instead, food grade hydrogen peroxide can be added to warm bath water as a safe and effective way to help disinfect and heal skin infections of all kinds from the neck down.
+Instead, food-grade hydrogen peroxide can be added to warm bath water as a safe and effective way to help disinfect and heal skin infections of all kinds from the neck down.

 The Hydrogen Peroxide Bath for Disinfection and Healing

 In his practice, he has utilized peroxide baths with great success to eliminate infections of all kinds from the lower half of the body even including STDs.
 If you are considering using a peroxide bath for a yeast infection, however, note that an apple cider vinegar bath also works very well and possibly better for some people.

 Dr. Wilson writes that a dozen or more peroxide baths may be needed over a period of a month or more to achieve desired and lasting results.
-However, he recommends that no more than 2 or 3 times weekly and never more than one in a single day should be attempted as this can be too much of a good thing and backfire with symptoms of fatigue, brain fog and lethargy in general.
+However, he recommends that no more than 2 or 3 times weekly and never more than one in a single day should be attempted as this can be too much of a good thing and backfire with symptoms of fatigue, brain fog, and lethargy in general.